Advertisement

 We carefully vet all products and services featured on mindbodygreen using our commerce guidelines.
 Our selections are never influenced by the commissions earned from our links.

 We love sweet potatoes as part of a healthy Thanksgiving table.
-They're a good source of fiber and nutrients like vitamin A, C, magnesium, and potassium, and relatively easy to cook (more on sweet potato benefits here).
+They're a good source of fiber and nutrients like vitamins A, C, magnesium, and potassium and are relatively easy to cook (more on sweet potato benefits here).
 But the regular Thanksgiving staples of mashed sweet potatoes or sweet potato casseroles can fall flat—or full of excess sugar these naturally sweet tubers don't need.

 Enter this recipe from Zoe Adjonyoh's cookbook, Zoe's Ghana Kitchen, which opts for roasting sweet potatoes and stuffing them with a spiced mixture, allowing this staple ingredient to shine in a new way.